printers-for-people/catboat/docs/Code_Overview.md

 ## Porting to a new micro-controller

-This section provides some tips on porting Klipper's micro-controller code to a new architecture.
+This section provides some tips on porting Kalico's micro-controller code to a new architecture.
 This type of activity requires good knowledge of embedded development and hands-on access to the target micro-controller.